oakmac/flex-class-capstone-project-requirements/README.md

 - Pick a project idea that is easy to explain to a stranger.
   - This will help you on demo day as well as job interviews.
-  - Games are a great choice for a final project.
+  - Small games are a great choice for a final project.

 - Final projects are always stressful for students.
   - Keep your scope small and reach out for help early if you get stuck.